Primary health care is the first place people go for:

 - Read the Primary Care Networks review

-PCN governance is provided through a Provincial PCN Committee that is chaired by Alberta Health and includes representatives from PCNs and Alberta Health Services.
-The committee provides advice to the ministry and sets direction for PCNs.
+PCN governance is provided through a Provincial PCN Committee that is chaired by Alberta Health and includes representatives from PCNs, Alberta Health Services, the Alberta Federation of Regulated Health Professionals (AFRHP) and the Alberta Medical Association (AMA).
+The committee provides advice to the Minister of Health and sets direction for PCNs.
 Five Zone PCN Committees report to the Provincial PCN Committee.

 To provide more community-based health care closer to where Albertans live, the Zone PCN Committees assess the health needs of people in their area and create service plans to address gaps in health service delivery.
 Each Zone PCN Committee includes representatives from PCNs, Alberta Health Services and local communities.